 It’s hot!
 Don’t wring it out with your hands, or you’ll burn yourself!
 Take a spatula to press it against the sides to squeeze out the last bit of butter.
 Be careful not to let the cheesecloth fall into the mixture and spill all the plant

 matter back in.

-This filters out the plant matter which would otherwise add a terrible taste.
+This filters out the plant matter, which would otherwise taste terrible.

-At this point, the cannabinoids are already infused in your butter, so the plant matter can be discarded.
+The cannabinoids are already infused in your butter so that the plant matter can be discarded.